Gary F. Bengier: eBay

 During his tenure, Bengier led the eBay's initial and secondary public offerings which raised $1.5 billion in equity capital.
 According to Adam Cohen's book, Bengier played a key role in taking eBay public in September 1998.
 As CFO Magazine notes: "the Harvard Business School-trained Bengier has helped transform the online auctioneer from a Silicon Valley startup into a Wall Street favorite".

 Other ventures

 After 2001, Bengier served on Logitech's board of directors as chairman of the audit committee and lead independent director.
 He served on the board of Cobalt Networks, which was sold to Sun Microsystems.
 He also held senior financial positions in Bio-Rad Laboratories and Qume Corporation.
 Bengier spent several years as a management consultant for Touche Ross & Company.

 Philanthropy and community involvement

 In 2004, Gary and his wife Cynthia established the Bengier Foundation, a charitable project supporting young students with educational grants.
 Bengier also serves on the board of trustees of the Exploratorium, a museum of science, technology, and arts in San Francisco, California, and on the board of the Santa Fe Institute.

 Books

 In 2020, Bengier published his debut novel Unfettered Journey, which won several book awards.
+Unfettered Journey explores complex adaptive systems and chaos theory through a science fiction lens.
+The prequel, Journey to 2125: One Century, One Family, Rising to Challenges — a hard-science novel examining how accelerating technology could shape the next century — was published in September 2024.
+It weaves together family drama, political intrigue, and speculative hard science.